 Harding, Shag, and Arch rocks are large submerged rocks located approximately one to one-and-a-quarter nautical miles northwest of Alcatraz Island.
-The tops of the rocks are 36, 37, and 33 feet respectively below the surface of the water at MLLW.
+The tops of the rocks are 35, 34, and 32_feet respectively below the surface of the water at MLLW.
 The submerged rocks are within the westbound traffic lane that passes north of Alcatraz Island and is designated for large vessels over 1,600 tons drawing 28 feet or less outbound to sea.
 Most inbound vessels sail south of Alcatraz Island; however, ships with a draft of more than 45 feet sail north of Alcatraz in the deep water traffic lane in order to maintain safe depths in the deeper waters within this area.
-Blossom Rock is 40 feet below the surface of the water at MLLW and is located approximately one nautical mile to the southeast of Alcatraz Island, posing a potential hazard to navigation for deep-draft vessels transiting Central San Francisco Bay.
+Blossom Rock is 39 feet below the surface of the water at MLLW and is located approximately one nautical mile to the southeast of Alcatraz Island, posing a potential hazard to navigation for deep-draft vessels transiting Central San Francisco Bay.
 Harding, Arch, Shag and Blossom Rocks were lowered many decades ago for the shipping lanes, but today's large tankers and container ships have deeper drafts and now must avoid the submerged rocks.
-Lowering the rocks to accommodate the most modern ships would help create sufficient depths for a new twoway navigation lane north of Alcatraz Island, as well as provide a greater margin of safety for vessels transiting the area between Alcatraz and Treasure Islands.